divineforge/divineforge/README.md

 - See The List of Support Social Icons: <https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-icons/>

 ## Deployment
-- move towards cloudflare pages publication.
+- moved towards cloudflare pages publication.
+- HUGO_VERSION=0.147.7 (as of 2025.06) current compatible version with PaperMod